h5bp/server-configs-apache/README.md

 * **`vhosts/`**

-  This directory should contain all of the server definitions.
+  This directory should contain all the server definitions.

   Except if they are dot prefixed or non .conf extension, all files in this folder **are** loaded automatically.